Colin McLaren: TV series and episodes

-McLaren followed this series by appearing in a six-part TV series 'Undercurrent', on Australia's Channel Seven network, aired in 2019.
+McLaren followed this series by appearing in a six-part TV series Undercurrent, on Australia's Channel Seven network, aired in 2019.
 His role was as on-screen narrator and crime expert as the TV series followed him - identifying blunders by police in a murder investigation.
 During the series, McLaren was adamant that the Tasmanian police wrongly charged the victim's wife - Sue Neill-Fraser, concluding that the murder was the work of a gang of violent thieves stealing from yachts, who broke into the Four Winds yacht, only to disturb the owner who was sleeping.
 A violent fight occurred and the owner was murdered.
 McLaren secured admissions from one of the gang members as well as highlighting overwhelming forensic evidence and discovered many new witnesses who were previously ignored.
 As a result, McLaren was called to give evidence at the Supreme Court.
 Subsequently, the judge allowed Sue Neill-Fraser to appeal her conviction.
 Since then, Sue Neill-Fraser has lodged a further appeal to the high court of Australia, expected to be heard later in 2022.

-Through 2019/20, McLaren was in New York City working on a recurring podcast series with Endeavor Audio and The New York Post on famous deaths that have attracted global fascination.
-Including a 12 part series on the plane crash death and attempted kidnapping of JKF Junior and the car crash death of Lady Diana in Paris.
-McLaren also worked with executive producer Eve Ash to help create the 12 part podcast series 'Who Killed Bob?'
-For Podshape available on Spotify and Apple Podcast.
-It follows every twist and turn of his and Eve's investigation into the murder and wrongful conviction.
-At one point, it rated as the Top podcast in its genre; True Crime.
+Through 2019–20, McLaren was in New York City working on a recurring podcast series with Endeavor Audio and The New York Post on famous deaths that have attracted global fascination.
+He also worked with executive producer Eve Ash to help create the 12-part podcast series Who Killed Bob?
+For Podshape.

-In between his TV and podcast work, McLaren remained strongly focused on writing his Italian Mafia book: a true criminal history that has never been attempted before, due to the complexities of the subject matter.
+In between his TV and podcast work, McLaren continued writing his Italian Mafia book.
 He was given full access to the historical records on the mafia, housed in eleven of the state archives in Italy.
-The book, Mafioso took almost 4 years to write, such was the complexity of the research. it was published by Hachette Australia in February 2022.
+The book, Mafioso took almost four years to write. it was published by Hachette Australia in February 2022.
+The book was shortlisted to the final 4, out of 174 nominees, for the 2022 prestigious Nib Literary Awards in Sydney.